TheJedis2020/arch_katas_2020/ADRs/Customer IDs as part of meal status inventory messages.md

 ## Context and Problem Statement

-The "Farmacy Foods" system Subscription Notiication engine consumes meal status update messages.
+The Subscription Notification Engine consumes meal status update messages.
 It then needs to notify Notifications Scheduler to send personalized messages to customers.
 Should we embed customer IDs as part of meal status update messages with an option of it being empty in many cases, or should Subscription Notiication engine query the Meals Inventory DB to attribute a meal to a customer?

 ### Requirements

 * The "Farmacy Food" system needs to issue personalized notifications to subscribed customers.

 ### Business Assumptions